St Mellons: Buses

 Cardiff Bus services 30, 44 and 45 serve the area.
 Services run frequently between the area and Cardiff City Centre.

 Rail

 There is no local railway station, despite Hendre Lake park being adjacent to the Freight Terminal Port, situated along the main line between Cardiff and Newport.
 The nearest main line station is Cardiff Central.

-In July 2017, Transport Secretary Chris Grayling gave his backing to a privately financed £25 million station at St Mellons, to be known as Cardiff Parkway and opening by February 2020.
+In July 2017, Transport Secretary Chris Grayling gave his backing to a privately financed £25 million station at St Mellons, to be known as Cardiff Parkway.
+Planning permission was granted in 2022, but the Welsh Government intervened with a review, citing the broader national interest of the project.
+The project was finally approved in January 2025.